FAQ

 This mirrors how human memory works — and it serves a practical purpose: it prevents Chalie from accumulating an ever-growing pile of outdated, contradictory noise.
 What persists is what matters.

-You can inspect Chalie’s memory at any time via the Brain dashboard or the /system/observability/memory endpoint.
+You can inspect Chalie’s memory at any time via the Brain dashboard Memory tab, which shows paginated records across episodes, user facts, and system knowledge.

 What LLM providers does Chalie support?